CodinGame/Contribute-Help/pages/basics/mission.md

 There are a lot of different activities to discover on CodinGame.
 Here's a [complete overview](https://virtual-atom.com/codingame/introduction/) of them, written by one of our members, Thomas!

 We recommend following the **quest map** learning paths.
 You'll find the map on your [home page](https://www.codingame.com/home).

+### Programming Languages

+CodinGame supports more than 25 programming languages.
+Find the [complete list here](/pages/technical/languages.md).

+In programming, there isn't one better language to start with and use for everything.
+A programming language is a tool.
+Use them accordingly for the problems you need to solve.
+That being said, in today's world, you can safely start learning the basics of JavaScript, Python or Java/C# without risking losing your time.